An atom chip interferometer: Motion of the atom cloud center of mass

 \subsection{Position of the center of mass of the states $\left|i\right>$}

-One can show that the center of mass position of the wavefunction of a harmonic oscillator with a time dependent frequency and position follows the same evolution as a classical one \cite{Lewis1969,Schaff2011}.
-Thus the center of mass position $x^{cm}_i(t)$ of state $\left|i\right>$ is given by:
+One can show that the center-of-mass position of the wavefunction of a harmonic oscillator with a time-dependent frequency and position follows the same evolution as a classical one \cite{Lewis1969,Schaff2011}.
+Thus, the center-of-mass position $x^{cm}_i(t)$ of state $\left|i\right>$ is given by:

 with $\omega_i^2(t)$ and $x_{i}(t)$ given by equations (\ref{eq_TrapFreqPos}).
 In the experiment described in section \ref{sec_splitting}, the microwave power is ramped up and down linearly in a time $\tau$ and held constant for a time $\tau_h$, thus we model $\Omega_i^2(t)$ as: